Classical Greece Santorini Chania tour off the tourist road 17 days

 Tonight we will take you to Fira town to admire the famous sunset over the Santorini Volcano and then to dinner in a nice restaurant.

 DAY 9: SANTORINI

 A day at leisure to enjoy the beach and know better this unique island.
-One of the jewels of small volcanic archipelagos five islands is undoubtedly Santorini.
-Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes dotted with huge cliffs.
+One of the jewels of the small volcanic archipelagos’ five islands is undoubtedly Santorini.
+Santorini was created due to a volcanic eruption that culminated in the explosion of a volcano caldera, therefore, its rugged landscapes are dotted with huge cliffs.

 A panoramic tour of the island in the afternoon will end at Kamari beach for dinner by the sea and return to your hotel

 DAY 10: SANTORINI – HERAKLIONThis morning we will do a panoramic tour of the Megalochori traditional village.
 At the indicated time you will be transferred to the port for your ferryboat to Heraklion.
 Upon your arrival, you will be met and transferred to your hotel.
 Tonight’s dinner in a local restaurant famous for its authentic Cretan cuisine